NoSpiner/Freetube-import/README.md

 Help message:

-      usage: freetube_import.py [-h] [-a] [-b] [-e] [-s] [filepath ...]
+      usage: freetube-import [-h] [-a] [-b] [-e] [-s] [-n NAME] [-t] [filepath ...]

       Import youtube playlists

       positional arguments:
-        filepath              path to a valid .txt or .csv playlist file or files
+        filepath              Path to a valid .txt or .csv playlist file or files

-      optional arguments:
+      options:
         -h, --help            show this help message and exit -a, --list-all        Takes all .txt and csv files as input from the current working directory.
         -b, --list-broken-videos
                               Lists videos that were added but have possibly broken metadata (for debugging).
-        -e, --log-errors      Also lists the videos that failed the metadata fetch -s, --stdin           Takes stdin as input and outputs dirextly to stdout -n NAME, --name NAME  sets a name for playlist, otherwise uses input filename
+        -e, --log-errors      Also lists the videos that failed the metadata fetch -s, --stdin           Takes stdin as input and outputs dirextly to stdout -n, --name NAME       Sets a name for playlist, otherwise uses input filename -t, --trim-videos-suffix
+                              Trims/removes the ' videos' suffix from the playlist name.
+                              (ex: 'Music videos videos.csv' would output 'Music videos.db')

 While buggy and experimental `stdin` mode can used in scripts and automation.
 Not for average users.